Method

 There are direct data weight vectors \(\bf{w}\) or weight matrices \(\bf{W}\) based on empirical data error variance estimates.
 Partly, e.g. for InSAR and GNSS data, these weights are derived from data error correlations expressed in the data error variance-covariance matrix \(\bf{\Sigma}\):

-(8)\[{\bf w} = \frac{1}{{\bf \sigma}}, \quad \bf{W} = \sqrt{{\bf \Sigma}^{-1}}.\]
+(7)\[{\bf w} = \frac{1}{{\bf \sigma}}, \quad \bf{W} = \sqrt{{\bf \Sigma}^{-1}}.\]

 Manual data weighting

-Normalisation of data and data groups
+Normalisation of different data types

-Example 1: Fitting waveforms of P and S waves
+Example: Fitting waveforms of P and S waves

 The bootstrap method